The Good Person of Sandvika (Innbundet)

 Overview Det gode mennesket i Sandvika

-The Good Person in Sandvika is a tragic and comic novel about economy, gambling, beer, fate, and class.
+The Good Person of Sandvika is a tragic and comic novel about economy, gambling, beer, fate, and class.

 She brings her laptop and sits down at the local pub in Sandvika.
 She orders a beer, lets the dog sleep under the table, and writes.
 It's quiet enough to work, but not empty.
 Over time she begins to recognise the regulars: the young woman who comes in with a lottery ticket every Saturday, the elderly couple who never exchange a word, the quarrelsome man with a handlebar moustache, the world-weary drunkard who ends up crying by the bar.
 Many of them are waiting for their monthly social security payment.
 The pub fills up the day the money arrives and empties again when it is all spent.
 But one evening something happens that turns everything upside down.